NyakoApocalipse/CFortranconverter/README.md

 In this work, we try to add more features in fortran to the work of [YHN](https://github.com/YHN-ice/CFortranTranslator):

+## 2024.08.14
+We temporarily stop improving this project for some reason.

+There are something other developers need to know: we add some common words like "result"\"data" and so on as keywords to test some functions of this project.
+We didn't remove these changes until the newest version, so if you use this project and find some error messages like "Unexpected 'YY_RESULT' ", this is the reason.
+If you want to remove this change or what, please check in src/grammar/ folder for more hints.

 ## 2024.08.07
 1. Add implement of assign_forslice() in "farray.h" .
 2. We decided not to implement param rec in direct read/write file operations.
 If anyone wants to implement it, please refer to advices below: